RIR360/development/journal/2025/august.md

 - If you're a good person then most likely guilt is going to destroy you.
 - Clear it out from your side, and boom no guilt! then you're good to go.
 - Guilt is like a baggage that you can't and don't wanna carry for too long.
+- You're lord mostly likely won't forgive the wrong you did with others, so fix it yourself.